High-power performance from a plant diet. It’s not only possible, for these athletes it’s proving to be the secret to playing at their very best.

 For New Zealand’s rising tennis star Marcus Daniell, making the choice to become vegetarian was less about performance and more about the environment.
 As a farm boy who had studied environmental philosophy, it was not a decision that he took lightly.
 The final impetus for changing his diet to plant-based was when he discovered what he ate impacted the environment more than any transport choices he could make.
 The 27-year-old doubles player spoke to Venus Williams at the Australian Open to get advice on managing a vegetarian lifestyle on the tennis circuit and since then hasn’t looked back.

-Australia’s golden girl of surf has paddled her way to six world championship titles on the World Surf League circuit.
+Australia’s golden girl of surf and Aussie Weet-Bix kid has paddled her way to seven world championship titles on the World Surf League circuit - equalling the record of fellow Australian surfing legend Layne Beachley.
 For Steph, listening to her body and eating fresh, clean foods are paramount to her success.
 While she’s not completely vegetarian, she follows a flexitarian diet which is mostly made up of plant-based foods.
 Young female surfers are leading the green charge, with fellow Aussie Nikki Van Dijk following a completely vegan lifestyle, which she credits as one of the key factors driving her success.

 Going vegan is big news among the US basketball ranks with many big-name basketball players changing their diet to increase endurance and stamina.
 Boston Celtics point guard Kyrie Irving is one of the highest profile to make the switch and says, with team-mate Jaylen Brown vegetarian too.
 If you love your US basketball, Damien Lillard, Wilson Chandler, Al Jefferson, Garrett Temple, Enes Kanter, JaVale McGee and Jahlil Okafor are some of the other players to adopt a vegan or vegetarian diet.